norlab-ulaval/logpiles_segmentation/README.md

 ## Dataset

-The TimberSeg 1.0 dataset is publicly available here. (link to come)
+The TimberSeg 1.0 dataset is publicly available [here](https://data.mendeley.com/datasets/y5npsm3gkj/).
+It comes with an original and a prescaled version of the images.
+We recommend using the prescaled version for faster dataloading and to avoid CUDA out-of-memory errors.

 ## Installation

 ### Requirements
 - Linux or macOS with Python ≥ 3.6
+- If using GPU, make sure you have at least 20 GB of memory and [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) installed.
 - PyTorch ≥ 1.9 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   Install them together at [pytorch.org](https://pytorch.org) to make sure of this.
+Make sure to select the correct CUDA version if using GPU.
 - We recommend that you first create a virtual env :
     ```bash
     python3 -m venv venv